 First in, first out is the general rule for exiting locks, which is the only reason I can think of for Sea Dog working so hard to get there first.
 But karma is alive and well on the Illinois.
 Since I was tied to its side, I got to leave first, I’m sure to Sea Dog’s consternation as it sat idling its big diesels.
 Once outside I circled to let Sea Dog pass.
 I’m pretty sure that L.T. could match Sea Dog’s speed but had no desire to play that game.

-The rest of us made are way leisurely to the Joliet town wall, one of those nice towns along the upper Illinois with a lot of history and a slew of good restaurants.
+The rest of us made are way leisurely to the Joliet town wall, one of those nice towns along the upper Illinois with a lot of history and a slew of good restaurants, even if its town wall could use some attention.
 I actually stayed an extra day, mostly to enjoy the town, some to admire really good tug Captains maneuver their barges through the multiple narrow draw bridges spanning the river, but at least a little to be rid of Sea Dog.

-There’s an informal social decor among Loopers.
+There’s an informal social decorum among Loopers.
 Its rooted in the realization that we all are a long way from home and it’s nice to have friends when you are.
-Other than kids, and especially grandkids, few talk about their past even though it quickly becomes obvious that there are some really interesting people doing the Loop.
+Other than kids, and especially Grandkids, few talk about themselves even though it quickly becomes obvious that there are some really interesting people doing the Loop.
 Politics is generally a no-no, except among those you already know share your general view of the world.
 There’s some gentle kidding, but nobody criticizes another’s choice of boat.
 Nobody feels particularly smug or righteous when another Captain hits a dock; we all have or will do it.